rajanim/selective-search/README.md

 The methodology of decomposing a large-scale collection into subunits based on its records content similarity is termed as “Topic Based Partitioning”, and searching across only fewer relevant shards for given search query is termed as “Selective Search” in a [publication](online.sfsu.edu/ak/#publications) by Kulkarni et al.

+## Architecture Overview

-## Technologies Stack
+## Technology Stack
-Programmed mainly in Scala.
+Programming language : Scala
+Extended frameworks : Apache Spark for distributed computing, Apache Solr for distributed search.

 Extends Apache Spark's Machine Learning Libraries(MLLib) for implementation of Topic Based Partitioning and runs on top of Spark Cluster.
 Extends Apache Solr Information Retrieval(Search) libraries for implementation of various selective search algorithms and search cluster itself is setup on Apache SolrCloud.
 For integration between Apache Spark and Apache Solr, Spark-Solr libraries are utilized.

 ## Version Compatibility